 This web page shows only a small excerpt of our Chaffer research.
-Another 165 words (12 lines of text) covering the years 174 and 1743 are included under the topic Early Chaffer History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 174 and 1743 are included under the topic Early Chaffer History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Chaffer include Chaffers, Chaffer and others.

 Early Notables of the Chaffer family (pre 1700)

 More information is included under the topic Early Chaffer Notables in all our PDF Extended History products and printed products wherever possible.